LRTA 1000 class

 Each LRV has five door swing plug-type doors per side.
 Each train car has a capacity of 81 seated passengers and 293 standing passengers, carrying a total of 374 passengers.
 Seats are colored blue and are longitudinal-type.

-Breaking system
+Braking system

 Dynamic brakes are used as a service brake.
 There are two disc brakes per trailer bogies acting as a service brake and two disc brakes per motor bogies used as an emergency and substitution brake.
 Each bogie has two electromagnetic track brakes for use in case of emergency.